puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 After filing a new JIRA ticket, please add a link to the closed Redmine ticket you believe is related.

-## Workflow for bugs
+## Workflow for Bugs

 ### Initial triage

-Bugs that are in *Status*: _Unreviewed_ are said to need triage.
-There's a [Pre-made query for Unreviewed tickets](https://projects.puppetlabs.com/projects/puppet/issues?query_id=19) that will bring up tickets for Puppet and all its sub-projects.
+Bugs that are in *Status*: _Open_ are said to need triage.
+There's a [Pre-made query for Unreviewed tickets](https://projects.puppetlabs.com/projects/puppet/issues?query_id=19) that will bring up tickets for all open source projects.
 Anyone can triage a ticket!
 Here's how:

 1. Check the ticket makes sense - is it clear what the requester wants?
     * Is the problem description detailed enough?
     * Is there a description of what is broken and how to replicate the problem?
     * Is it clear what the affected version(s)/platform/feature this affects?
-    * Is it assigned to the right category and does it have descriptive keywords?
+    * Is it assigned to the right component and does it have descriptive labels?
-    * Is the output/code/log data clear and structured (you can edit this by updating the ticket and clicking the "More" button next to the "Change properties" line)
+    * Is the output/code/log data clear and structured (you can edit this by clicking on the description)
-2. Is it assigned to the right tracker - is this a Bug or a Feature?
+2. Check that the ticket "Type" is correct - is this a Bug or a Feature?
 3. Can you replicate the problem?
 4. Can you fix the problem?
 Patches and tests are very welcome!
 See our [Contribution Guidelines](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md) for how to get started.